cpldcpu/MisguidedAttention/README.md

 There is a very simple solution to this problem, yet most LLMs will find a complex one or incorrect one.

+#### There are many different ways to measure 10 minutes using a rope, are there?

+*"How do i use a rope to measure 10 minutes?"*

 ## Prompts based on riddles

 [As suggested](https://github.com/cpldcpu/MisguidedAttention/issues/4) by @av, also riddles can be used as a basis for prompts that challenge the reasoning abilities of LLMs.